keithledgerwood/WICLab-guide/v2/02 -onboard-employee.md

 ![alt_text](https://raw.githubusercontent.com/keithledgerwood/WICLab-guide/main/images/003/con-imp-2.png "image_tooltip")

-The Okta username format specifies the Okta username that will be used if a new user needs to be created to own an imported BombooHR account.
+The Okta username format specifies the Okta username that will be used if a new user needs to be created to own an imported BambooHR account.
 You will use a custom expression to specify a replacement domain.

 4. Select *Custom* for Okta username format.
 5. Enter the following expression, *using your own domain*:

     > appuser.firstName + "." + appuser.lastName + *"@yourwiclabdomain.com"*

 6. Click **Save**.

 ![alt_text](https://raw.githubusercontent.com/keithledgerwood/WICLab-guide/main/images/003/con-imp-3.png "image_tooltip")

 7. In the **Okta Attribute Mappings** section, scroll to *Primary Email* and click the *Pencil Icon* to *Edit*.
 8. In the text box enter the transformational expression

     > appuser.firstName + "." + appuser.lastName + "@yourwiclabdomain.com"